Shailygupta22/Bank-Management-System/README.md

 # Bank-Management-System
-A modern bank management system using python
+A modern Bank Management System using Python